ShiJbey/minerva/README.md

 ![Minerva Screenshot](https://github.com/user-attachments/assets/25f7def9-a375-4f72-b4ac-3bc5c9d60759)

-Minerva is a non-interactive dynasty simulator, that models procedurally generated characters and families vying for influence and power over a shared map.
+Minerva is a non-interactive dynasty simulator that models procedurally generated characters and families vying for influence and power over a shared map.
 It is designed for emergent narrative research and data analysis.
 I've found it to be an excellent project for learning how to write SQL queries.
 Minerva's core architecture is based on [Neighborly](https://github.com/ShiJbey/neighborly), and its systems and mechanics were inspired by [Game of Thrones](https://gameofthrones.fandom.com/wiki/Wiki_of_Westeros), the [Shōgun board game](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), [WorldBox](https://the-official-worldbox-wiki.fandom.com/wiki/The_Official_Worldbox_Wiki), [Crusader Kings III](https://duckduckgo.com/?q=crusader+kings+wiki+3&t=osx), and [the Japanese Clan system](https://en.wikipedia.org/wiki/Japanese_clans).

 I started this project as a fork of Neighborly because I felt that Neighborly was trying to do too many things.
-Neighborly, provides an expandable platform, but, in my opinion offers, little scaffolding for creating interesting emergent stories "out of the box".
-Most of Neighborly's stories are rather mundane slice of life stories about people raising families and working jobs.
-Minerva addresses this dullness, by providing a more interesting narrative framing around families fighting for power, and the adventures of those in-charge of the families.
+Neighborly provides an expandable platform, but creating emergent stories requires a lot of authoring work.
+Additionally, Neighborly's stories felt like mundane slice-of-life stories about people raising families, working jobs, and moving in and out of romantic relationships.
+Minerva addresses this dullness by providing a more interesting narrative framing about families fighting for power.

 > [!IMPORTANT]
 > **Minerva is still a work-in-progress**.
 >
-> It does not have any releases yet.
-Most of the simulation infrastructure is built.
+> It does not have any official releases.
+Most of the simulation infrastructure is built but still needs tweaks.
 I still need to create all the various character behaviors and some associated systems.
 I will try to always keep the samples functional.
 However, you may notice breaking changes between updates.

 ## 🚀 How Does Minerva Work?

 Minerva is designed to operate like a board game.
 The base design is adapted from the [Shōgun board game](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), and I added additional simulation elements as needed for more character-driven emergent stories.

-The simulation starts by creating a world grid and dividing the grid into separate provinces.
-Each province is given a name and is home to zero or more families.
-Each family is comprised of procedurally generated characters that are related by blood or marriage.
-The simulation initializes a collection of families and distributes them among the provinces.
+Over decades of simulated time, Minerva generates a history for the simulated world, containing records of royal dynasties, conflicts between families, intermarriages, and conquests.
+We use this generated history for data analysis.

-Each family has a family head who is responsible for taking actions on behalf of the family.
-These actions might include forming alliances, going to war, arranging marriages, increasing political influence, etc.
+This simulation takes place on a map subdivided into procedurally generated territories.
+Each territory has a name and is home to zero or more families.
+Families are controlled by a family head, a generated character responsible for taking action on behalf of the family.
+These actions might include forming alliances, going to war, increasing political influence, quelling revolts, or planning coups against the royal family.
+Characters select actions using utility scores, prioritizing actions that are most beneficial to them.
+Generally, characters seek to take actions that increase their power and influence.

-Families work to control multiple provinces, with the hope of becoming the royal family.
-At the beginning of the simulation, one family is selected as the initial royal family, and the simulation tracks the exchange of power from ruler to heir, and from family to family.

-Character AI operates on simple principles.
-First, all behaviors cost *influence points*.
-Second, all AI behaviors are evaluated on how well they satisfy a character's *motives*.
-Character motives are a utility AI concept borrowed from *The Sims 4*.
-You can think of them as bing similar to personal needs.
-In minerva, a character's motives are their wants for money, power, respect, happiness, family, honor, lust, and dread.
-Characters will select actions that best satisfy these motives.

-> [!NOTE]
-> Since Minerva is WIP, some of the motives mentioned previously may be replaced.
-As of this writing, the motives given above are the ones used when defining character behaviors.

 ## 📦 Download and Installation